 Let me explain categories and tags with this example.
-Let’s say you want to search for “overnight oatmeals for breakfast” and there are two similar websites but with different structure.
+Let’s say you want to search for “overnight oatmeals for breakfast” and there are two similar websites but with different structures.

 30 random recipes with no category.

 25 recipes with 5 different categories.
-One of the category is “Breakfast recipes” with few breakfast recipes with oats.
+One of the categories is “Breakfast recipes” with a few breakfast recipes with oats.

-Which website do you think will be higher in ranking (keeping all other parameters same)?
+Which website do you think will be higher in the ranking (keeping all other parameters the same)?

-The one with clear structure to guide crawlers- 2nd website.
+The one with a clear structure to guide crawlers- 2nd website.

-A good site structure not only helps crawlers but make your blog easy to navigate and increase user experience too.
+A good site structure not only helps crawlers but makes your blog easy to navigate and increases user experience too.

-However, most of the amateur bloggers fail at this.
+However, most amateur bloggers fail at this and it is a common blogging mistake.
 They do not set up the page hierarchy and other page navigation.
-It results in poor performance, which ultimately results in a bad user-experience leading to a higher bounce rate and low traffic volume.
+It results in poor performance, which ultimately results in a bad user experience leading to a higher bounce rate and low traffic volume.

 - Add and optimize categories with SEO friendly names.
 Add little description if your theme allows.